intel/intel-extension-for-transformers/intel_extension_for_transformers/neural_chat/tools/embedding_finetune/README.md

 # Finetune Embedding Model on Task-Specific Datasets

 ## 1. Introduction
-In this example, we show how to construct the dataset for finetuning the embedding model and finetuning the specific embedding model.
+In this example, we show how to construct the training data for finetuning the embedding model and finetuning the specific embedding model.

 ## 2. Requirements
 * **On CPU**